 3. Business acumen

 7. Global & Cultural effectiveness

-How do you appraise and assess behavioral competencies?
+How do you appraise and assess behavioral competency?

-Your company should create measurable competency models in order to properly assess behavioural competencies.
+Your company should create measurable behavioral competency models in order to properly assess behavioural competencies.

 Competency models are a collection of abilities that employees must demonstrate in order to complete their tasks effectively.
 Each competency will typically include a description that explains what it means to possess that competency.